Joint Chiefs of Staff: Historic appointments and firings

+Admiral Lisa Franchetti became the first woman to serve on the JCS when she took over as Chief of Naval Operations on 2 November 2023.
+Like African American JCS chairman, General Charles Q. Brown Jr., Franchetti was also fired by Hegseth on 21 February 2025.

+Both the firings of Chairman of the Joints Chiefs of Staff, Brown, and the Chief of Naval Operations, Franchetti, "mark[ed] the first time that two members of the Joint Chiefs of Staff had been dismissed from their senior military roles" since the creation of the Joint Chiefs of Staff in 1947.

 National Defense Authorization Act of 2012

 A provision in the 2012 National Defense Authorization Act added the Chief of the National Guard Bureau to the Joint Chiefs of Staff.
 Guard historians called it the "most significant development" for the National Guard since the Militia Act of 1903.